Ice hockey at the 1980 Winter Olympics: Consolation round

 The third-placed teams in each division played each other to determine fifth place.

 Final round

-The top two teams from each group play the top two teams from the other group once.
-Points from previous games against their own group carry over, excluding teams who failed to make the medal round.
-First place team wins gold, second silver, and third bronze.
+The top two teams from each division played the top two teams from the other division once.
+Head-to-head results from the preliminary round (Soviet Union defeated Finland 4–2, Sweden and United States tied 2–2) were carried over.

-Head-to-head results carried forward from group matches:
+Head-to-head results carried forward from group games: